 The visible church is so inclusive that it takes in everyone who has any relationship to the Christian church whatsoever.
 Born to Christian parents–you’re in, a non practicing Catholic–you’re in, I converted for my spouse but don’t practice–you’re in, I deny the faith daily with my godless deeds and never give a thought for God, but when asked I tell people I’m a Methodist–you’re in.
 The vast majority of those who are frequently referred to as Christians, believers, spiritual or religious are not actually born-again even though they are part of the visible church.
-This reality explains why many marriages appear, by many, to be be unequally yoked, and they may very well be mismatched but they are still equally yoked.
+This reality explains why many marriages appear, to the undiscerning, to be be unequally yoked, and they may very well be mismatched but they are still equally yoked.
 As a result, many people think that they have observed unequally yoked marriages, but the reality is that neither person in those marriages is actually born-again.
 Most marriages consist of two people neither of whom are born-again.
 A sliver of marriages consist of two people who are actually born-again.
 Both types of marriages are equally yoked couples because both partners to those marriages are in the same spiritual condition.
 When people are religious or even VERY religious they assume they must be born-again, but being religious (even the Christian religion) has nothing to do with being born-again.
 So then, an unequally yoked marriage exists when only one partner is born-again.
 Then and only then have the two races been joined together in a forbidden partnership.